The Calgary Renaissance Singers & Players present two major concerts each year, a Christmas concert in December and a Spring concert in April or May.

 As our name explains, we are not just “Singers” but also “Players.”
 Therefore, at a performance, you may also be entertained between songs with historical commentary, short theatre skits, dance, and other short performances that suit the theme of a concert.
 We are an artistically creative and playful group, so prepare to be surprised and entertained.

-We have performed in various Calgary churches — Knox United and the Cathedral Church of the Redeemer have been frequent venues because of their splendid acoustics for Renaissance choral music.
+In the past, we have performed in various Calgary churches — Knox United and the Cathedral Church of the Redeemer have been frequent venues because of their splendid acoustics for Renaissance choral music.
 We have also performed at Scarboro United Church, which is a comfortable size for our audiences, and has a lively atmosphere both acoustically and spiritually.
 In 2012 our choir’s practice space is located at the Unitarian Church of Calgary and we are grateful to them for hosting us.

 We raise funds of our own by entertaining at shopping malls, weddings, and corporate Christmas parties.
 Since we are a non-profit society, any funds generated from performances are used to help offset concert and touring expenses and to subsidize the maintenance and expansion of our music library and costume stocks.